cerebrai/vitpose_flash/README.md

 2. **Flash attention**: Uses more efficient attention mechanisms to enhance the model's performance.
 3. **TensorRT backend**: Compiles the model using NVIDIA's TensorRT for optimized inference on supported hardware.

-The details can be found in the medium article: (article to be added)
+The details can be found in the medium article: [From VITPose to VITPose-Flash](https://medium.com/@safwan.comsats/from-vitpose-to-vitpose-flash-099b6dfb14f6)

 For detailed documentation of the original `OnePose` project, refer to the [OnePose repository](https://github.com/developer0hye/onepose).